kyldvs/books/fiction/fantasy/lit-rpg/wandering-inn/notes.md

 - 4.23 E
   - Laken expands the area he can sense with totem poles.
   - Goblins attack, but Laken learns and uses [Undying Loyalty], miraculously winning.
+- 4.24
+  - The Queen of the Antinum learns the Grand Queen is not making more Queens.
+She starts trying herself.
+  - News that the Goblin Lord is a powerful [Necromancer] reaches Liscor and spreads.

 ## Volume 1